-Programs in high-needs areas of the state are awarded the grants.
-Programs that receive the grants include public preschool programs, chartered non-public schools, private preschool programs, Head Start programs, child care centers and family child care homes.
+Programs that receive the grant include public preschool programs, Joint Vocational schools (JVS), Board of Developmental Disabilities, chartered non-public schools, private preschool programs, Head Start programs, childcare centers and family childcare homes.

 Steps to enroll your child

-- Check on the map below to see if there is a program in your area.
+- Check the FY23 Awarded Programsto see if there is a program in your area.
 There is contact information for each program listed.